erresen/erresen.github.io/_posts/2021-12-13-useful-git-commands.md

 ## Git flow

-Love it or hate it, I use git flow.
-It's not perfect, but it's a known quantity that is easy to explain to new developers and is genuinely helpful in managing the work on distributed teams.
+Love it or hate it, in my team we use git flow.
+It's not perfect but it's a known quantity that is easy (ish) to explain to new developers and is genuinely helpful in managing the work in distributed teams.
 The Visual Studio extension for git flow is... not the best.
 It works, but is slow and locks the interface quite a lot.

-It's also useful to sync (pull & push) on both master and develop before starting performing git flow operations, to make sure you're up to date.
-Doing this cause Visual Studio to want to reload any project that were modified when switching branches, which can be frustratingly slow in large solutions.
+It's can be useful to sync (pull & push) on both master and develop to make sure you're up to date before performing git flow operations.
+Switching branches in Visual Studio can cause VS to reload any project that were modified when switching branches, which can be frustratingly slow in large solutions and when master and develop haven't been merged in a while.

 To synchronise the master and develop branches outside of Visual Studio, I made a Powershell sync script which automates that for me: